Booster vaccinations are available across NSW

 You can still get a vaccination appointment at these locations.

 Covid-19 vaccines are free for everyone in Australia.

 This includes people who don’t have a Medicare card, refugees, people seeking asylum, temporary and provisional visa holders (including international students and temporary migrants).

 The sooner we all get vaccinated, the sooner we get back to doing the things we enjoy

-The health experts have advised the best way to protect ourselves and others from Covid-19 is to get vaccinated and for those eligible to get boosted.
+Health experts advise the best way to protect ourselves and others from Covid-19 is to get vaccinated and for those eligible to get boosted.

-This information is correct as of 25 October 2021, for up-to-date information on the NSW Covid-19 vaccination program and eligibility, visit the NSW Government website.
+This information is correct as of 4 February 2022.
+For up-to-date information on the NSW Covid-19 vaccination program and eligibility, visit the NSW Government website.